saraestevez02/AI-diversity-analysis/README.md

 - *gender_inference* : Contains the method developed to infer gender based on the authors names.
 - *country_inference*: Contains the country inference method based on the authors affiliation.
 - *affiliation_inference*: Method that classifies the authors affiliation in three main groups.

+If wanting to run all the code, take the python notebooks following the order just explained.

+‼️ In this concrete example the code is processing UAI 2019 Conference from DBLP, but any conference belonging to DBLP webpage works.